AdobeDocs/campaign-web.en/help/v8/audience/manage-services.md

 Use Adobe Campaign Web to manage and create your services such as newsletters, and to check the subscriptions or unsubscriptions to these services.

+Several services can be defined in parallel, for example: newsletters for specific product categories, themes or areas of a web site, subscriptions to various types of alert messages, and real-time notifications.

 >[!NOTE]
 >
 >Subscriptions only apply to email and SMS delivery.

-Several services can be defined in parallel, for example: newsletters for specific product categories, themes or areas of a web site, subscriptions to various types of alert messages, and real-time notifications.

-To learn more on managing subscriptions and unsubscriptions, refer to the [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/audience/subscriptions.html){target="_blank"}.

 ## Access subscription services {#access-services}